stephane-lb/NuxSFM/README.md

 About NUXSFM (www.nuxsfm.org)
 ----------------------------

-NuxSFM is a non-commercial, free of use, distribute, tweak or copy Linux distribution dedicated to Structure From Motion (SFM) and 3D Photogrammetry.
+NuxSFM is a non-commercial, free of use, distribute, tweak or copy Arch Linux X86_64 base distribution dedicated to Structure From Motion (SFM) and 3D Photogrammetry.
 The goal of NuxSFM is to provide a free (opensourced) and suitable test or development platform for developpers and users like me who are interested in testing computer vision developments around 3D reconstruction.
 You can pickup and tweak NuxSFM code or scripts for any purposes.
 BUT keep in mind that it relies on other open (or closed) GNU/GPL/MIT/... and so on code which have their own scope of use.
 So please pay attention to licences, terms and conditions of use of those codes.